Lolzep/Maxima-Rank/README.md

 - Transfer over/export current ActivityRank levels to this bot ~~(will need to be done manually but not too hard)~~ Made a command for it and it's functional (with a few exceptions such as voice history)
 - Special things for boosted members, such as extra xp
 - Create a leaderboard of all top users in the server that shows xp, level, messages, etc.
 - Change roles in a server depending on level of user
+- Make a command that gives extra xp for a specified amount of time (used for an event in the server to promote engagement)
+- Make a command to add channels to a list to ignore for activity